Who We Are

 Michael Ashley Stein

-Executive Director, Harvard Law School Project on Disability, and Professor, William & Mary Law School.
+Executive Director, Harvard Law School Project on Disability, Extraordinary Professor, University of Pretoria Faculty of Law, Centre for Human Rights, and formerly Professor, William & Mary Law School.

-Professor Stein is a graduate of New York University, and holds a Ph.D. from the University of Cambridge and a J.D. degree from Harvard (where he was the first person with a disability to serve on the Law Review).
+Professor Stein is a graduate of New York University, holds a Ph.D. from the University of Cambridge, and a J.D. degree from Harvard (where he was the first person with a disability to serve on the Law Review).
 His path-breaking scholarship has been published in many leading journals.
-Recent examples include Disability and the Social Contract, University of Chicago Law Review, and Disability Human Rights, California Law Review.
+Examples include Disability and the Social Contract, University of Chicago Law Review, Disability Human Rights, California Law Review, and Cause Lawyering for People with Disabilities, Harvard Law Review.
 Professor Stein has taught courses on disability law at Harvard, NYU, Stanford, and William & Mary.
-In addition to playing a prominent role in the drafting of the CRPD, he counsels governments on disability law and policy, represents international disability rights organizations, trains disability human rights advocates around the globe, and serves on several disability rights and research advisory boards.
+Professor Stein has taught courses on disability law at Harvard, NYU, Stanford, and William & Mary.
+An internationally recognized expert on disability law and policy, Stein participated in the drafting of the UN Convention on the Rights of Persons with Disabilities, works with disabled persons organizations around the world, actively consults with governments on their disability laws and policies, advises a number of UN bodies, and has brought landmark litigation and written extensively on disability rights.
+Stein has received numerous awards for his work (e.g., the inaugural Morton E. Ruderman Prize for Inclusion, the inaugural Henry Viscardi Achievement Award, and the ABA Paul G. Hearne Award), and was appointed by President Obama to the United States Holocaust Council.

 Affiliated Harvard Law School Colleagues